DrSolidDevil/Vidar/README.md

 * ⭐ Add a GitHub Star to the project.
 * 📢 Share the project on social media.

-If you want to do more than so then we welcome you to raise issues, create pull-requests and be an active part of the community.
+Want to get more involved?
+We welcome contributions of all kinds!
+Feel free to:
+* Open issues
+* Submit pull requests
+* Join the community discussions

+Contributors may be added to the CONTRIBUTORS.md file, and significant contributors may be recognized in the AUTHORS.md file.